-I know, you'd rather stick needles in your eyes, right?
+I know, you'd rather stick needles in your eyes.
 Me, too.
 But no one ever has to read your lame early attempts, you get that, right?
 This exercise is for YOU to get comfortable with the story you're about to tell.
 It's your GPS for the story, one of the most important steps in starting a book.
-But it's absolutely appalling to me how many people write books without ever having settled on the premise.
+And it's absolutely appalling to me how many people write books without ever having settled on the premise.

 I am always finding myself in this same conversation with aspiring authors.